jackiehjm/stx-docs/doc/source/dist_cloud/managing-ldap-linux-user-accounts-on-the-system-controller.rst

 ==========================================================

-In a |prod-dc| system, |LDAP| Linux user accounts are managed centrally on the SystemController.
+In a |prod-dc| system, |LDAP| Linux user accounts are managed centrally on the System Controller.

-You can only add/modify/delete |LDAP| users on the SystemController.
-Any user account modifications done on the SystemController will be available across all subclouds.
+You can only add/modify/delete |LDAP| users on the System Controller.
+Any user account modifications done on the System Controller will be available across all subclouds.

 For more information, see |sec-doc|: :ref:`Local LDAP Linux User Accounts